Survey Procedures In Dentistry

 - Information to be included in the final report on an epidemic is given.

 Question 3.
-Write shot note on pilot survey.
+Write a short note on the pilot survey.

 Answer.
-Pilot survey is a type of pathfinder survey.
+The pilot survey is a type of pathfinder survey.

 A pilot survey is one that includes only the most important subgroups in the population and only 1 or 2 index ages, usually 12 years or one another age groups.
 Such a survey provides the minimum amount of data needed to commence planning.
 Additional data should then be collected in order to provide a reliable baseline for the implementation and monitoring of services.